ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         and I’m exceptionally proud to see the company reach this record.
 We have always seen growth year on year, but to expand by 20% during a period of much uncertainty, is testament to our team and their performance.
+It has been a pleasant surprise to see a rise in opportunity for UK manufacturing and has been an exciting time for ASL, investing in new people and machinery to meet customer demand.
 We now have a very exciting and ambitious year ahead as we push to grow by another 20% and reach a turnover of £6million by April 2022.
 seo:
   title: ASL reach record growth throughout pandemic
   description: Assembly Solutions celebrate after reaching record growth in sales